 Communication Between the Board and District Employees

-Employees should submit communications or reports regarding the district to their immediate supervisor, then the superintendent, and only then to the board.
-They have the same right to communicate with the board about matters of public concern as other patrons of the district, but must follow the chain of command before communicating about employment-related issues.
+Employees have the same right to communicate with the board about matters of public concern as other patrons of the district.
+Regarding employment-related issues, employees must follow the applicable board policies and/or contractual procedures regarding the administrative chain of command, complaints, grievances and other applicable processes.

 When appropriate, the superintendent shall inform employees of official board policies, directives, actions and concerns.